Eric Dyer

 Co-Founder, Director of Clinical Outreach

-Justin Cambria is the Director of Clinical Outreach at New Harbor Behavioral Healthcare.
+Justin is the Director of Clinical Outreach at New Harbor Behavioral Healthcare.
 He began his work in behavioral health through his personal recovery journey, which began in 2009.
 He is a passionate believer in holistic healing and many paths to recovery.
-Justin has worked in behavioral health for a decade as a therapist, family coach, case manager, and clinical outreach director.
+Justin has worked for a decade as a therapist, family coach, case manager, and clinical outreach director.
 He has developed extensive experience in care planning and advising for individuals and family systems facing all sorts of challenges in mental health and substance use, and maintains relationships with organizations and practitioners throughout the country.
+Justin earned a dual Masters in Clinical Social Work and Masters in Business Administration from Boston College, and a Bachelors from Middlebury College.
+He is also an RYT-200 certified yoga instructor.

 Josh Towbin LICSW